If you’ve at least dabbled in marketing, you must have asked yourself this question.

 But how to go about this research?

-1. Do it manually: copy, paste, and draw the average
+1. Do it manually: copy, paste, and find the average

-If you’re a casual blogger or copywriter, you can try this method.
-It might take a long time to complete your analysis, but if you’re not in a rush, it pays off.
+If you’re a casual blogger, or copywriter you can try this.
+It might take a long, but if you’re not in a rush, it pays off.

-- Type the keyword you want to rank for into Google Search.
+- Type the keyword you want to rank higher into Google Search.

 - Now it's time to analyze your competition.
-Make sure you don't compare yourself to the pieces of content that don't match the user intent you're after.
+Make sure you don't compare to the content that doesn't match the user intent.
 For example, if you want to write an educational blog post and the top 10 in SERP includes 9 similar pieces and a Wikipedia article, don't treat the outlier as your competitor.
-Compare yourself only to other articles.
+Compare yourself only to other relevant articles.

-Beware: if you notice your SERP of choice is full of content that doesn't match your intended user intent, maybe it's time to drop it?
+- Beware: if you notice your SERP of choice is full of high quality content that doesn't match your intended user intent, drop it.

-We wrote a detailed piece on how to pick the right organic SEO competitors for your analysis with Surfer, so check it out before you proceed!
+- We wrote a detailed piece on how to pick the right organic SEO competitors for your analysis with Surfer.

-- Copy and paste the first relevant piece of content into Google Docs or another text editor to check its length.
-In Google Docs, you can do it by selecting the text and pressing Shift + Ctrl + C. You can also use free online word-counting apps like LetterCount.
+- Copy and paste the first relevant piece of content into Google Docs to check its length.
+In Google Docs.
+You can also use free online word-counting apps like LetterCount.

 - Remember to include the comment section.
-Google perceives comments as part of your blog post content, too!
+Google sees comments as part of your blog post content!

 - Repeat the process for the top-ranking blog posts that match your user intent.

-But what if you’re a content marketing strategist or an SEO professional that has to perform a couple of such analyses every day?
-Copying and pasting the articles one-by-one is not only tiresome but also takes away a big chunk of your precious time.
+What if you’re a content marketing strategist, or an SEO professional that has to perform analyses every day?
+Copying and pasting the articles one-by-one is tiresome.

-Our free SEO extension for Google Chrome, Keyword Surfer, will help you with that.
+Our free SEO extension for Google Chrome, Keyword Surfer, will help.

-With the plugin installed, the relevant data pop right up next to the Google results.
-Take a look:
+With the plugin installed, the relevant data pops right up next to the Google results.
+See:

-See the little book icon next to every result?
-That’s the number of words for each post.
+The icon next to the results is the number of words for each post.
 Now, you can easily draw the average from your competitors.
 To choose the right competition, follow the instructions from point 1!

 3. Use SEO Audit to optimize existing posts.